somnoynadno/HITS_CTF_2021/tasks/dr0pp3r/README.md

 ## Solution

+.pyc file can be easily uncompiled with uncompile6 util.
+After that you can view source code of this script.

 The only function of the dropper is to download and run the file from a remote server.

 The downloaded file performs the usual XOR operation between the flag and the random gamma, thereby encrypting it, and displays the flag on the screen.